 Trondheim’s Nidar chocolate factory has been making marzipan pigs since 1915, and the tradition has been going strong since then.
 In fact, the demand for pigs is so high over Christmas that Trondheim’s factory has to hire an extra 50 seasonal employees to keep marzipan-hungry Norwegians happy.

 9. Szopka (Polish)

 Translation: Christmas crib; nativity scene

 The Poles are crazy about their Christmas cribs.
-So much so, in fact, that in December 1937, Krakow municipality announced they were running their first ever Christmas crib competition.
-A bizarre cross between gaudy dollhouses and miniature architectural masterpieces, these szopki krakowskie (Cracovian cribs) are so peculiar to Kraków that in 2018, they made it onto the UNESCO Intangible Cultural Heritage of Humanity List.
+So much so, in fact, that in December 1937, the Kraków municipality announced they were running their first-ever Christmas crib competition.
+A bizarre cross between gaudy dollhouses and miniature architectural masterpieces, these szopki krakowskie (Cracovian cribs) are such an inventive Christmas tradition, and so specific to Kraków that in 2018, they made it onto the UNESCO Intangible Cultural Heritage of Humanity List.

 10. Zuckerstange (German)

 I chose to close this list with a German Christmas tradition because Germany has practically invented Christmas as we know it.
 The Weihnachtsmarkt (Christmas market) is probably the most recognizable and widely exported of Christmas traditions around the world.

 Let me take you back to 1670, in Cologne, for a minute, during a choir performance at the Kölner Dom (Cologne Cathedral).
 Folklore has it that the choirmaster had been getting increasingly frustrated with children making noise during the choir performance, and he asked a local candy maker to make some sugar sticks to help them keep their mouths busy.